RESETHACKER-COMMUNITY/Resources/Writeups/javascript.md

 	 Here logic was being handled by JavaScript and to dive into the obfuscated script (for URL it was mobile_submitter__en.js).
 	 After using a beautifier(to get a better understanding the code) and using breakpoints in Firebug, Few keypoints to note

-Regex:
+Regex in code :

 	var Tb = /^(?:([^:/?#.]+):)?(?:\/\/(?:([^/?#]*)@)?([^/#?]*?)(?::([0-9]+))?(?=[/#?]|$))?([^?#]+)?(?:\?([^#]*))?(?:#(.*))?$/;

-    	Google were parsing the URL(myexample.com) you sent in the url request var with regex. then it was checking if the protocol section was null, http, or https before redirecting you using window.location.href.
+    	Google were parsing the URL(myexample.com) you sent in the url request var with regex. then it was checking if the protocol section was null. http, or https before redirecting URL it was using window.location.href.

 	This was important to know because: